🏡 City: Cardiff ➡️ Manchester ➡️ Uppsala ➡️ Manchester

 The work was typically varied, fast-paced and only a little chaotic!
 I’m someone who thrives in that environment and I particularly enjoyed the autonomy to make decisions and think on my feet.
 It was also great to be close to the local rider community, which is still an area I’m very passionate about at Stuart.

 In the three years since I joined the company, my role has changed a lot.
 My working day is much more stable now.
-For example, I’m less likely to be found stranded in a car park of a randomly selected UK town…. and more likely to be poring over a spreadsheet!
-As Area Manager I’m now very focused on how we can provide a smooth and reliable day-to-day service to our clients.
+For example, I’m less likely to be found stranded in a car park of a randomly selected UK town ... and more likely to be poring over a spreadsheet!
+UK Regional Management Lead I’m now very focused on how we can provide a smooth and reliable day-to-day service to our clients as well as managing operational costs.
 This means planning and preparing for demand and growth whilst ultimately ensuring there are courier partners in place in every location and at every time of day to deliver the volume.
 It’s a constant learning process and we rarely get it absolutely right, so it’s all about being able to make continual incremental improvements in our operation.
 It’s also vital that we collaborate strongly with the wider Stuart eco-system both within the UK and beyond to make the most of other teams’ expertise and work as a team.

-📌 What do you like most about your role as an Area Manager?
+📌 What do you like most about your role as a Regional Management Lead?

 My team has grown a lot since I joined and one of the really enjoyable parts of my job is people development.
 I’m very much a people person and nothing is more fulfilling for me than supporting the team to grow both professionally and personally throughout their time in the company.